jamie120/MS2-Soma-Post-Production-Services/testing.md

 * Verify the page loads responsively on all device sizes.
 With desired elements displayed or hidden as required - :white_check_mark:
 * Verify any images display as desired - :x:

-    Issue identifed on iPad and iPhone, where the service image appears stretched - note to fix added to revisions.
+    Issue identified on iPad and iPhone, where the service image appears stretched - note to fix added to revisions.

     ![iPad service image stretched](documentation/testing/images/ipad-service-image-stretched.jpg)

 * Verify all text is clear and formatted correctly - :x:

-    Issue identifed on iPhone only - Select menu placeholder is not visible - note to fix added to revisions.
+    Issue identified on iPhone only - Select menu placeholder is not visible - note to fix added to revisions.

 * Verify all JavaScript is working by ensuring prices update for all iterations of the select menu - :white_check_mark:
 * Verify all links take users to the correct pages - :white_check_mark: